tpikonen/upm/README.md

 of a website for example), the second line has the username and the third line contains the password.
 An empty line starts a new record.

 In addition, two-line records containing only the key on the first line and the password on the second (and last) line are also supported.
-Naturally, trying to read a username from such a record results in an error.
+Trying to read a username from such a record results either in an error (with `upm user` command) or an empty username (with `upm both`).

 Lines beginning with a comment character `#` are ignored.